airgrass/keras/README.md

 # keras
-for dockerhub ，build a environmental of keras+jupyter
+for dockerhub ，build a environmental of keras+jupyterlab